-Modelling your Domain in Sequent
+Modelling the domain in Sequent

 The app we generated in Getting Started comes with an example Post

-aggregate.
-In this guide we will take a quick look at Sequent’s directory structure, go over some of the concepts used in Sequent by expanding on Post
+quick look at Sequent’s directory structure, go over some of the concepts used in Sequent by expanding on Post

-and create our very own Author
+create our very own Author

 aggregate.